pablomoreno16/StellarElementsTest/README.md

 # Stellar Elements Technical Exercise
 Juan Pablo Moreno's answer for the Technical Exercise for Stellar Elements company.
+It includes API tests, Load test and Web UI tests

 ## Installation
 Assuming you are using a MAC laptop, follow the steps below: